4 Types of Communication Styles and How To Improve Yours

 If you have passive-aggressive tendencies, look for opportunities to communicate your thoughts and needs openly.
 Find a way to pursue clear and honest lines of communication to ensure you feel heard and are taking active steps to directly address a situation.

 When you’re with an assertive communicator, you’ll notice their ability to make others feel comfortable.
 They’re the ones that you seek out because you know they can easily facilitate a productive discussion.
-This attitude exhibits itself through:

 A clear voice

 Friendly eye contact